Hypersensitive response

-HR is commonly thought of as an effective defence strategy against biotrophic plant pathogens, which require living tissue to gain nutrients.
+HR is commonly thought of as an effective defense strategy against biotrophic plant pathogens, which require living tissue to gain nutrients.
 In the case of necrotrophic pathogens, HR might even be beneficial to the pathogen, as they require dead plant cells to obtain nutrients.
 The situation becomes complicated when considering pathogens such as Phytophthora infestans which at the initial stages of the infection act as biotrophs but later switch to a necrotrophic lifestyle.
 It is proposed that in this case HR might be beneficial in the early stages of the infection but not in the later stages.

 Genetics

 The first idea of how the hypersensitive response occurs came from Harold Henry Flor's gene-for-gene model.
 He postulated that for every resistance (R) gene encoded by the plant, there is a corresponding avirulence (Avr) gene encoded by the microbe.
 The plant is resistant to the pathogen if both the Avr and R genes are present during the plant-pathogen interaction.
+These genes, usually, have to be in a dominant state.
 The genes that are involved in the plant-pathogen interactions tend to evolve at a very rapid rate.